ITU's 160 anniversary

 ITU Workshop “Securing Telephone Networks: Toward collaborative approach for combating fraudulent communications using Digital Certificate”

-The International Telecommunication Union (ITU) organizes a Workshop “Securing Telephone Networks: Toward collaborative approach for combating fraudulent communications using Digital Certificate” that takes place on 17 November 2025 from 11h45 to 18h00 CET at the ITU headquarters in Geneva, Switzerland.
+The International Telecommunication Union (ITU) organized a workshop on “Securing Telephone Networks: Toward collaborative approach for combating fraudulent communications using Digital Certificate” that took place on 17 November 2025 from 11h45 to 18h00 CET at the ITU headquarters in Geneva, Switzerland.

-The workshop is collocated with the ITU-T Study Group 11 meeting taking place at the same venue from 17 to 26 November 2025.
+The workshop was collocated with the ITU-T Study Group 11 meeting taking place at the same venue from 17 to 26 November 2025.

 As fraudulent communications such as spoofing numbers, scam calls, and illegitimate caller ID manipulation continue to pose significant threats to users and networks worldwide, it is critical to implement robust, trustworthy security mechanisms across existing and future telephone networks.